BsCmOD/BsCmOD-BTT_TFT_Cura_preview_plugin/README.md

 # Bigtreetech TFT preview Cura plugin
-Little revision about this BTT pluging with italian translations.
+Little revision about this BTT pluging with italian translations, and now also with english version.
 Find the original one here: https://github.com/bigtreetech/Bigtree3DPluginSuit

 video guide: https://youtu.be/YLqixjcND5U